NeuMan: Neural Human Radiance Field from a Single Video

 \section{A.2 SMPL Refinement}

-Given an image, we regress the 2D joints $j_{2d}$ and segmentation mask $m$ of the human using HigherHRNet~\cite{cheng2020bottom} and Densepose~\cite{guler2018densepose}.
+Given an image, we regress the 2D joints $j_{2d}$ and segmentation mask $m$ of the human using HigherHRNet~\cite{cheng2020bottom} and DensePose~\cite{guler2018densepose}.
 We further estimate the SMPL mesh $M = (V, F)$, a collection of vertices and faces using ROMP~\cite{ROMP}.
 The mesh $M$ is parametrized by SMPL parameters $\theta$ such that $ M = \text{SMPL}(\theta)$ and includes the 3D joints ${j}_{3d}$.
 The regressed SMPL parameters $\theta$ are noisy.
 Therefore, we use soft-rasterizer~\cite{liu2019soft}, $\Pi$ to refine these estimates.
 Given a mesh, $M$ and camera $\theta_c$, the rasterizer renders a silhouette $\hat{m} = \Pi(\theta_c, M)$.
 We also project the 3D joints in the image plane using camera matrix $\hat{j}_{2d} = \mathbf{p}(j_{3d})$ where $\mathbf{p}$ is a projection operator.
 We obtain the refined SMPL parameters and camera estimates by minimizing

-Notice that we use the estimates from Densepose~\cite{guler2018densepose} as the target silhouettes in the preprocessing, while using the estimates from Mask-RCNN~\cite{he2017mask} as the target masks during the training of human NeRF model.
-It's because in the preprocessing phase, we only have a SMPL model and Densepose~\cite{guler2018densepose} is trained with such dense SMPL correspondences.
-However, we wish to learn extra geometry details beyond the SMPL model with the human NeRF model, and Mask-RCNN~\cite{he2017mask} better estimates those 2D details such as the head and clothes.
+Notice that we use the estimates from DensePose~\cite{guler2018densepose} as the target silhouettes in the preprocessing, while using the estimates from Mask-RCNN~\cite{he2017mask} as the target masks during the training of human NeRF model.
+It's because in the preprocessing phase, the rendered masks are from naked SMPL mesh and DensePose~\cite{guler2018densepose} is trained on such dense SMPL correspondences.
+However, we wish to learn extra geometry details beyond the SMPL model with the human NeRF model, and Mask-RCNN~\cite{he2017mask} better estimates those 2D details such as the hair and clothes.